playground-xyz/visions/README.md

-# knex-wrapper
+# Visions

-KnexWrapper is very much a QueryBuilder not a full ORM.
-It will not handle schema definitions or migrations, but instead allows you to manage your own database without writing repetitive boilerplate queries for basic selects and joins.
-There are a couple of interesting features that are not offered in existing nodejs QueryBuilder libraries:
+Visions is very much a QueryBuilder not a full ORM.
+It will not handle schema definitions or migrations, but instead reduce the amount of repetitive boilerplate queries required for basic selects and joins.
+There are a couple of interesting features that are not consistently offered in existing nodejs QueryBuilder libraries.

 - Clean database view support
 - Model association population using proper database joins (one database query per logical query)